bassio/ipype/README.md

         ipype --github https://github.com/user/repository/folder_with_notebooks --output ./output_dir

+    Reminder to self: How to run only trusted notebooks (Security).

 - Notification (think email etc) when the processing of a long-running pipeline finishes.

 - Closer integration with the rest of the Jupyter ecosystem.